 Patrick: Thank you, Nichole.
 And Joe, really appreciate it.
-So, you know, we were talking a little bit before going live about the industry.
-I would love to just hear how you two entered the autism treatment industry and maybe just tell me a little bit about your backgrounds.
+I would love to just hear how you two entered the autism treatment industry.

-Nichole: Sure.
-Well, once upon a time I was a nuclear medicine technologist.
-I had zero knowledge or whatsoever about autism or anything having to do with it.
-And in 2014, I got married and first came love, second comes marriage, then comes a baby to baby carriage.
-I had a little girl who was diagnosed with autism spectrum disorder, very young, she was 2 years old.
-And in the process of trying to find treatment for her, we discovered applied behavior analysis and also discovered that ABA for short is not nearly common enough, there are not very many providers out there and they’re few and far between.
-They kind of congregate in big cities, there’s not too many in rural areas at all, and I was having trouble finding a place for her.
-Lots of places had waiting lists and it was terrible, and awful.
-And you just wanna help your baby and you can’t.
+Nichole: Once upon a time I was a nuclear medicine technologist.
+I had zero knowledge whatsoever about autism.
+And then, I had a baby girl who was diagnosed with an autism spectrum disorder.
+In the process of trying to find treatment for her, we discovered applied behavior analysis.
+And also discovered that ABA for short is not nearly common enough.
+There are not very many providers out there and they’re few and far between.
+They kind of congregate in big cities, there are not too many in rural areas at all.
+And I was having trouble finding a place for her.
+Lots of places had waiting lists and it was terrible.

-Nichole: So we decided to open my own and it grew way quicker than I could have ever imagined.
-I had no experience in it, but thankfully I had wonderful people help me out just like Joe and we’ve built something wonderful.
-And we pride ourselves on being a very high quality center because most of the franchisees are very near and dear to autism, and we’re passionate about what we do.
+So, I decided to open my place and it grew way quicker than I could have ever imagined.
+I had no experience in it, but thankfully I had wonderful people help me out just like Joe.
+And we’ve built something wonderful.
+And we pride ourselves on being a very high-quality center.
+Most of the franchisees are very near and dear to autism, and we’re passionate about what we do.

-Patrick: Thanks.
-And Joe, could you tell me a bit about how you connected with Nichole and how you also entered this industry?
+Patrick: And Joe, could you tell me about how you connected with Nichole and how you also entered this industry?

-Nichole: Most people do learn about ABA and what is ABA because they have a child with autism or know someone with a child with autism.
-So we do see a lot of parents that are franchisees, but some very savvy business people that find us through great recommenders like Vetted Biz.
+Nichole: Most people do learn about ABA because they have a child with autism or know someone with a child with autism.
+We do see a lot of parents that are franchisees, but some very savvy business people that find us through great recommenders like Vetted Biz.

 Joe: So this industry is expected to be well over $2 billion by 2026.
-Okay?
-And there are several reasons for and there are studies out there showing.
-But the numbers are ever increasing, Patrick.
-The latest study from the CDC shows 1 in every 54 kids in America are somewhere within this spectrum.
-That number is actually a lot higher with boys.
-It’s actually 1 in every 28.
-Okay.
+And there are studies out there showing.
+The numbers are ever-increasing, Patrick.
+The latest study from the CDC shows that 1 in every 54 kids in America is somewhere within this spectrum.
+And, that number is a lot higher with boys.
+It’s 1 in every 28.

-Patrick: And is this something that’s there’s more diagnosis or is the actual rate increasing, or that’s still uncertain from a medical standpoint?
+Patrick: And is this something that’s there’s more diagnosis or is the actual rate increase?
+Or that’s still uncertain from a medical standpoint?

-Joe: So when you go into that tangent, I mean, people give you their perspective.
-The way I personally believe is because of awareness, you know, when you go and you look back 20 years ago, 30 years ago, remember that we have a kid at, you know, at school.
-But everybody was like, you know, “That kid is, you know, there’s something that is…” You know, “That kid is probably autistic.”
-But we didn’t have enough awareness at that time for someone to sit down and say, “Hey, let’s get this issue diagnosed and then let’s go into treatment.”
+Joe: I believe is because of awareness.
+When you look back 20 years ago, we didn’t have enough awareness at that time for someone to sit down and say, “Hey, let’s get this issue diagnosed, and then let’s go into treatment.”

-Nichole: Absolutely.
-There are 50 years of research study done on when and how much is the effective amount of treatment and the earlier you start and the harder you start, the better the child does.
-And mostly because, you know, autism is a result of a brain disorder.
+Nichole: There are 50 years of research studies done on when and how much is the effective amount of treatment.
+And the earlier you start and the harder you start, the better the child does.
+Mostly because autism is a result of a brain disorder.
 It’s a brain abnormality.
 Sometimes it’s actual physical form or it’s a neurological development, and when you’re young, when you’re under 5 years old, your brain is developing at a very rapid phase.
-I mean, you’re a baby, your head is this big, and then you grow to a full-sized adult head by the time you’re five.
-So that’s when most of your brain growth happens and if you can so to speak, exercise that muscle while it’s growing it can actually help the development of that child and you carry those skills out into adulthood.
+You grow to a full-sized adult head by the time you’re five.
+That’s when most of your brain growth happens.
+And if you can exercise that muscle while it’s growing it can help the development of that child and you carry those skills out into adulthood.
 So the earlier, the better.

 Patrick: That’s exciting.
 So tell me, I imagine a big part of your job is just bringing awareness and educating the general marketplace.

 Nichole: Absolutely.
-And we have a special community outreach program where we do just that.
-We throw events for special needs kids and those events we talk to parents about what you can do, what ABA is, what autism is, and what it means.
+We have a special community outreach program where we do just that.
+We throw events for special needs kids and in those events we talk to parents about what they can do.
+What ABA is, what autism is, and what it means.
 It doesn’t mean your child is gonna be disabled for the rest of their lives.
 They can live independently, they just have to be taught how.

 Patrick: That’s great.
-Well said.
-And we’ve actually, from Visa Franchise, we’ve had at least three clients that moved to the U.S. and that was the principal reason that the U.S. is more on the forefront of autism treatment, and a lot of countries are way behind.
-And I could see for, you know, if we met four years, five years ago, I’m sure, you know, some of those clients would have preferred to invest in this industry directly.
+From Visa Franchise, we’ve had at least three clients that moved to the U.S. and that was the principal reason.
+The U.S. is more at the forefront of autism treatment.

-Patrick: Joe, maybe you could tell me a little bit because I know you’re also a business broker and you’ve studied and you go through so many businesses.
-Just tell a little bit about the average industry returns in this general marketplace from a financial perspective.
+Patrick: Joe, tell us about the average industry returns in this general marketplace from a financial perspective.

-Joe: Absolutely.
-I have been a business broker for almost 10 years now and the one very particular thing you see is that there aren’t any ABA centers for sale.
-You know, that is usually a very good indicator when you…
+Joe: I have been a business broker for almost 10 years now and the one very particular thing you see is that there aren’t any ABA centers for sale.
+You know that is usually a very good indicator.

 Patrick: I think you showed one and it was a crazy multiple, a multimillion…